 Institutional Recommendations (IRs) are issued for teaching, principal, and school counseling programs that lead to initial licensure in Arizona.
-The IR confirms that a student has met all requirements, including successful student teaching or internship, for the program of study that has been approved by the Arizona State Board of Education.
-It is the student's responsibility to determine the professional knowledge and subject knowledge exams that must be taken to obtain a certificate in Arizona.
+The IR confirms that a candidate has met all requirements, including successful clinical practice/student teaching or internship, for the program of study that has been approved by the Arizona State Board of Education.
+It is the candidate's responsibility to determine the professional knowledge and content knowledge exams that must be taken to obtain a certificate in Arizona.
 An IR is valid for one year from the date it is signed.
-IRs can be issued only within one year of a student's graduation date; otherwise, the student will need to apply for a transcript analysis to determine if certification criteria have been met.
+IRs can be issued only within one year of a candidate's graduation date; otherwise, the candidate will need to apply for a transcript analysis to determine if certification criteria have been met.